svanardenne/REST-API-Sqlite/README.md

 # Installation
 To install dependancies; run "npm install"

 # To Run
 To run this application, run "npm start".
 The app runs on localhost:5000 or the server env port
+ - Running "npm start" creates the sqlite database
+ - Run "npm run seed" to seed the database with a few initial entries

 # Testing
 To test the API, download and install Postman and test out the various routes